mthacker01/Blackbaud-SKY-API/README.md

 user_id = [ index['id'] for index in results ]
 ```

-This will return the following: \n
+This will return the following:

 ['642507', '642508', '642509', '618885', '618886', '618887', '618888', '618889', '618890', '618891', '618892', '618893', '618992', '618993', '618994', '618995', '618996', '618997', '618998', '618999', '619000', '628940', '628941', '628942', '628943', '628944', '628945', '628946', '628947', '628948', '628949', '628950', '628951', '628952', '628953', '628954', '628955', '628956', '628957', '628958', '628959', '628960', '628961', '628962', '628963', '628964', '628965', '628966', '628967', '628968', '628969', '628970', '628971', '628972', '628973', '628974', '628975']